-Hyacinths originate from a highly fragrant, wild blue flowered plant found in the high mountains of Turkey, Syria, and Lebanon.
+Hyacinths originate from a highly fragrant, wild blue flowering plant found in the high mountains of Turkey, Syria, and Lebanon.
 The bulbs we plant in our gardens today are hybrids of those plants.

-Each bulb produces a single compact, dense stem bearing 60-70 delicate, bell shaped florets.
-They are cherished for their sweet scent and available in a rainbow of colourful shades including white, peach, apricot, yellow, salmon, pink, red, purple, lavender and blue.
+Each bulb produces a single compact, dense stem bearing 60-70 delicate, bell-shaped florets.
+They are cherished for their sweet scent and are available in a rainbow of colourful shades including white, peach, apricot, yellow, salmon, pink, red, purple, lavender, and blue.
 These bulbs are known as Hyacinthus orientalis.

 Another type, Hyacinthus multiflora, is much closer in form to the wild species.
 These bulbs bear up to six stems of flower clusters.
 Florets are loosely arranged along each stem, making for an attractive and fragrant bouquet.
 Blooming 2-3 weeks in mid-spring, these hyacinths bring a soft and natural, lighter, and more informal look to the garden.
 Plant the bulbs where you’ll be able to enjoy the fragrance daily – in a container on the front doorstep, patio, deck, or along a path or walkway.
 Combine them with other bulbs in your flower beds and mixed borders.